-MSY{ref} is estimated to be 183,863 t and SBR{ref} is estimated to be 0.21 (Figure 5.5).
+MSY{ref} is estimated to be 196,068 t and SBR{ref} is estimated to be 0.21 (Figure 5.5).
 The low SBR{ref} is a function of the lack of inclusion of a stock-recruitment relationship in the base case model.
-This is also consistent with the critical age (15 quarters) being just slightly older than the age at which 50% of the females are assumed to be mature.
-MSY at the current effort allocation is only 52% of MSY{ref} .
-If the fishery were exploited assuming the same selectivity patterns as the longline fisheries (Fisheries 8 and 9) MSY would be 80% of MSY{ref} .
+This is also consistent with the critical age (15 quarters) being just slightly greater than the age at which 50% of the females are assumed to be mature.
+MSY at the current effort allocation is only 54% of MSY{ref} .
+If the fishery were exploited assuming the same selectivity patterns as the longline fisheries (Fisheries 8 and 9), MSY would be 81% of MSY{ref} .
 More research is needed to determine if reference points based on MSY{ref} and SBR{ref} are appropriate.

-5.6.
+5.5.
 Sensitivity to alternative parameterizations and data

 Yields and reference points are moderately sensitive to alternative model assumptions, input data, and the periods assumed for fishing mortality.
-The base case assessment used average fishing mortality for 2001 and 2002.
+The base case assessment used average fishing mortality for 2003 and 2004.

-Including a stock-recruitment model with a steepness of 0.75, the SBR required if the population was capable of producing AMSY is estimated to be at 0.30, compared to 0.21 for the base case assessment (Table 5.1).
-This value does not change much for any of the other sensitivity analyses.
-The sensitivity analysis for steepness estimates an F multiplier considerably less than that for the base case assessment (0.41).
+Including a stock-recruitment model with a steepness of 0.75, the SBR required if the population was capable of producing AMSY is estimated to be at 0.31, compared to 0.22 for the base case assessment (Table 5.1).
+This value is slightly higher for the increased asymptotic length and including Chinese Taipei as a separate fishery.
+The sensitivity analysis for steepness estimates an F multiplier considerably less than that for the base case assessment (0.51).
+The F multiplier is considerably more for the increased asymptotic length indicating effort should be increased, but considerably less for the reduced asymptotic length (Table 5.1).
+All analyses except that which assumes a high asymptotic length estimates the current SBR to be below the level that would support AMSY.

-The management quantities are not sensitive to the recent periods for fishing mortality used in the calculations (Table 5.2).
+The management quantities are only moderately sensitive to the recent periods for fishing mortality used in the calculations (Table 5.2).

-If a moderate stock-recruitment relationship exists, and bigeye were caught only by the purse-seine fishery, effort for this fishery should be reduced by 27% to allow the stock to produce the AMSY (Table 5.3).
-If bigeye were caught only by the longline fishery, effort for this fishery could be increased by 19% to allow the stock be at the level corresponding to the AMSY (Table 5.3).
+If a moderate stock-recruitment relationship exists, and bigeye were caught only by the purse-seine fishery, effort for this fishery should be kept about the same to allow the stock to produce the AMSY (Table 5.4).
+If bigeye were caught only by the longline fishery, effort for this fishery could be increased by 31% to allow the stock be at the level corresponding to the AMSY (Table 5.4).